|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 In general, being asymptomatic is a good thing, but it is not a guarantee of health.
 Be alert for unusual changes in your health at all times, but particularly whenever you work with hazardous materials.

 "Symptomatic" usually appears in Section 4 (first-aid measures) of an SDS in reference to the recommended treatment for exposure to the material.
-For example, the MSDS may say to treat the effects by treating the symptoms it causes (e.g. "treat symptomatically").
+For example, the SDS may say to treat the effects by treating the symptoms it causes (e.g. "treat symptomatically").
 That means while you can't treat the exposure directly, you can mitigate its effects by giving ibuprofen for pain, oxygen for breathing difficulty etc.

-When reading and understanding MSDS's, be sure to take in the Big Picture.
+When reading and understanding SDS's, be sure to take in the Big Picture.
 Many different processes can cause the same set of symptoms.
 For example, chest pain is symptomatic of a heart attack, but it also indicates a bad case of heart burn.
 Just because you are showing symptoms of exposure to a material, do not immediately rule out other likely causes.
 If you have the slightest doubt about the cause of a symptom, consult your physician or hospital emergency room and, if practical, take any relevant SDS's with you.

 See also: inhalation.